lc-eu2cloud/SAP-C01-NOTES/Tech-Fundamentals-Refresher/Network-Starter-Pack/Layers/physical.md

 #### Layer 1 - Physical ####
 Scenario
-* 2 laptops on your local network & want to play a local area network (LAN) game between the 2 laptops
+* 2 laptops on your local network & want to play a local area network (LAN) game between both laptops
-* you need to either connect both laptops to the same wifi network or use a physical network cable (in this scenario: using a physical connection between the 2 laptops)
+* you need to either connect both laptops to the same wifi network or use a physical network cable (in this scenario: using a physical connection between both laptops)
   * both laptops have network interface card & connected using a network cable
   * in this scenario, you're assuming the network cable used is a copper network cable
     * a point to point electrical shared medium between the two devices